-In the web world, an SLA is a common term when talking about web hosting.
-Though SLAs can get very complex the simplest models include specifics of a refund of monthly fees if an uptime guarantee is failed to be met.
-It’s a service contract with payback if the terms are not met.
+An SLA is a common term for web hosting in the web world.
+Though SLAs can get very complex, the simplest models include specifics of a monthly fee refund if an uptime guarantee is not met.
+This is essentially a server-level agreement with payback if the terms are not met.

 How Web Hosting SLAs Work

-For example, if the service level agreement states the hosting provider will provide 99.99 percent uptime and there is an outage lasting longer than approximately 4.3 minutes in a 30-day period, the provider would then refund some of the customer’s money.
+For example, if the service level agreement states that the hosting provider will provide 99.99 percent uptime and an outage lasting longer than approximately 4.3 minutes in 30 days, the provider would refund some of the customer’s money as part of their server-level agreement.

 The Details